Transaction import UI

 Step 6.
 Handle the closing of the iFrame

 When you’ve received the post message confirming the transaction import, you should handle the closing of the iFrame and direct the user back to their product.
-You can then call the GET /transactions endpoint to get the newly uploaded set of transactions.
+You can then call the GET /transactions endpoint to get the newly uploaded transactions.

 Recap